5 Cabo Travel Tips You Need to Know

 While hospitality can be found in both Cabos, you’ll want to establish which one better suits your itinerary before booking.

-Know When to Book (Especially if You’re Whale Watching)
+Know When to Book Your Trip To Cabo San Lucas (Especially if You're Whale Watching)

 Aside from where to book, knowing when to book is important for any trip to Cabo.
 Factors involved in choosing the perfect trip time include prices, weather, and other environmental considerations.
 The most popular time to travel to Cabo is during the winter and early spring, though this is also when prices are at their highest.